-To ensure that the correct Career Progress Increment (CPI) and Length of Service (LOS) CP is processed for faculty members in the annual Faculty Salary Increase process, administrators must check the accuracy of the CP data for their faculty members.
-CPI & LOS reports exist in HRMS that administrators will need to run so that they can check the CPI & LOS CP data for their faculty members.
+To ensure that the correct Career Progress (CP) and Length of Service (LOS) CP Increments are processed for faculty members in the annual Faculty Salary Increase process, administrators must check the accuracy of the CP data for their faculty members.
+CP & LOS CP reports have been created in HRM, and administrators will need to run these to check the CPI & LOS CP data for their faculty members.
 The checking process is as follows: